Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 15. The Letterpress Hero

 A composition that imagines the page as a letterpress poster.
-The headline is set in a heavy display face — Druk, Caslon Black, Bureau Grot, Reckless Heavy — at extreme sizes, sometimes split across multiple lines with bars or rules between them, and printed in a single saturated ink color (deep red, navy, forest green, ink black) on a slightly textured paper background.
-The composition is dense and centered, with horizontal rules separating different lines of the headline, the way an old playbill might announce a tour with bars between act names.
+The headline is set in a heavy display face — Druk, Caslon Black, Bureau Grot, Reckless Heavy — at extreme sizes, sometimes split across lines with bars or rules between them, printed in a single saturated ink color (deep red, navy, forest green, ink black) on a slightly textured paper background.
+The composition is dense and centered, with hairline rules separating headline lines, the way an old playbill announced a tour with bars between act names.

-When it works: products with personality, breweries, restaurants, bookstores, festivals, conferences, vinyl-era brands, any product that wants warmth and provenance.
-Also works for tech products that want to ironically borrow letterpress authority.
+When it works: products with personality — breweries, restaurants, bookstores, festivals, conferences, vinyl-era brands, any product that wants warmth and provenance.
+Also tech products that want to ironically borrow letterpress authority.

 Visual breakdown: a single warm-paper background with a subtle SVG noise texture overlay.
 Type set in a heavy display face at staggered sizes, with hairline horizontal rules between lines.
-The composition is centered.
+Centered composition.
 Color: paper plus one saturated ink.
 No images.
 No buttons.
-Date/location metadata at the bottom in a small type.
+Date/location metadata at the bottom in small type.

 <section class="bg-[#F4ECDD] text-[#3A1F1F] min-h-screen flex flex-col items-center justify-center text-center px-8 py-24">